arabellas-craft/arabellas-craft.github.io/_posts/2021-10-21-Recommended-Books-and-Podcasts.markdown

 ---
 layout: article
-title:  "Recommended Books and Podcasts"
+title:  "Recommended books and podcasts for new witches and tarot readers"
 date:   2021-10-21 20:35:01 -0700
 short-description: "Books and podcasts that I've found useful in my journey."
 categories: books recommendations, witchcraft, pagan